mparno/fenics-web/source/styleguides.rst

 available when using FEniCS with the ``Python`` interpreter.
-To achieve this we write all documentation for the ``Python`` version in a pseudo module which is an exact replication of the 'real' DOLFIN module and then let the autodoc functionality of Sphinx handle the rest.
+To achieve this we write all documentation for the ``Python`` version in a pseudo module which is an exact replication of the 'real' DOLFIN module and then let the :ref:`Sphinx autodoc <http://sphinx.pocoo.org/ext/autodoc.html>`_ extension handle the rest.

 To make matters more concrete let's consider the case of writing documentation for the DOLFIN ``Mesh`` class and the ``closest_cell`` member function of this